 Summer, especially June and July, is the busiest season on the Big Island, so you may pay a premium for airfare and accommodations.
 On the other hand, if you’re looking for beach time on the island, it’s the warmest and driest part of the year, with daily highs around 85° F.

-Winter, especially December through March, is also quite busy, as people flock here to celebrate Christmas on the beach and generally escape the winter cold.
+Winter in Hawaii, especially December through March, is also quite busy, as people flock here to celebrate Christmas on the beach and generally escape the winter cold.
 While days are a bit cooler (with highs around 75° F) and with showers sprinkled in, the Big Island enjoys the driest winter weather out of all of the Hawaiian Islands.
 Plus, it’s the best time to go out and spot the incredible humpback whales throughout the islands’ warm and shallow lagoons, like on this tour or this tour.

 Personally, I think visiting in the shoulder seasons are best- think April through May and September and October.
 The weather is great, the crowds are limited, and you’ll get the best deals, due to decreased demand.
 What’s not to love?!

 8 Day Big Island Itinerary